-Just last month on 22 and 23 June, the United Nations Public Service Forum 2017 took place in The Hague to celebrate public service delivery and to discuss how innovation is shaping the government of the future as well as how to accelerate such innovation.
-One of the technologies considered to be fundamental in shaping the government of the future is Artificial Intelligence (AI).
+Just last month on June 22 and 23, the United Nations Public Service Forum 2017 took place in The Hague to celebrate public service delivery and to discuss how innovation is shaping the government of the future as well as how to accelerate such innovation.
 With the ever-increasing amount of data collected through a wide variety of sources and sensors, the potential for computers to learn from this data and take over certain tasks is increasing.

 Some studies on the application of AI in government have been focused on rather mundane and operational benefits it offers, such as automating tasks, re-assigning administrative and basic tasks from public servants to computers, and taking over simple, citizen-facing roles in answering questions (e.g., chatbots).
 The focus seems to be more on resource planning and process automation.

 Is this the extent of AI in government?